Everything you need to know about weight loss revision surgery, from experts in bariatrics.

 - You have a body mass index above 30 and you are experiencing a complication with your primary procedure that necessitates surgical revision for safety reasons.

-Before considering surgery for anyone we would need to establish that you have made every effort to succeed with your primary procedure and that the potential to get this procedure working without the need for more surgery has been exhausted.
+Before considering weight loss revision surgery for anyone we would need to establish that you have made every effort to succeed with your primary procedure and that the potential to get this procedure working without the need for more surgery has been exhausted.
 This is most common for gastric band patients.
 We occasionally find that incorrect adjustment of the gastric band, or poor aftercare, was the reason for failure.
 The band or access port may also be leaking given the impression of failure, when in fact the problem is mechanical (and not with the patient).
 In cases like this, we would always attempt to get the band working as it should before undertaking more surgery.

 When discussing the prospects of revision surgery with you, we are motivated by 3 things: